2024 World Aquatics Swimming Championships (25 m) – Men's 100 metre individual medley: Background

 None of the 2022 podium returned for the event in Budapest, but Switzerland’s Noè Ponti emerged as the clear favourite.
 Ponti set a lifetime best of 50.39 at the 2024 Singapore World Cup stop, becoming the third-fastest performer in history and the only entrant under 51 seconds.
 Austria’s Bernhard Reitshammer, the 2023 European champion, held a season best of 52.79 and aimed to improve on his seventh-place finish from the previous short course world championships.
-Spain’s Carles Coll Marti entered with a national record of 51.73, while the USA’s Michael Andrew, the 2016 world champion, held a personal best of 51.22 and had swum 52.54 earlier in the season.
+Spain’s Carles Coll entered with a national record of 51.73, while the USA’s Michael Andrew, the 2016 world champion, held a personal best of 51.22 and had swum 52.54 earlier in the season.
 Turkey’s Emre Sakçı (51.14) and Berke Saka (51.99) also entered with sub-52 times.
 South Korea’s Kim Ji-hun (52.00) and Brazil’s Caio Pumputis (52.06) were final contenders.
 Italy’s Alberto Razzetti and the Netherlands’ Caspar Corbeau, though not IM specialists, were also in the mix for medals.

 SwimSwam predicted Ponti would win, Reitshammer would come second, and Coll Marti would come third.